Information Design in Cheap Talk: Positive Information Transmission

-Effective state-independence implies that there does not exist an incentive compatible information structure that will induce pure actions by the receiver, because for any two distinct actions $a'\ne a''$, either $V_S(\mu;a') > V_S(\mu;a'')$ for all $\mu \in [0,1]$, or the opposite (strict) inequality holds for all $\mu \in [0,1]$.
-Nevertheless, provided marginal incentives are aligned, Proposition \ref{state-inde} shows that, information design is generally valuable to the sender except in the special case where his ranking over actions is identical to the receiver's ranking in one of the states.
-Such information design necessarily requires randomization to relax incentive constraints, and we rely on IC-PM or IC-MP information structures in the proof of Proposition \ref{state-inde}.
+Ordinal state-independence implies that there does not exist an IC-PP random posterior, because for any two distinct pure actions $a'\ne a''$, either $u_S(a',\mu) > u_S(a'',\mu)$ for all $\mu \in [0,1]$, or the opposite (strict) inequality holds for all $\mu \in [0,1]$.
+Therefore, incentive compatibility necessarily requires the receiver's randomization between a higher-ranking action and a lower-ranking action.
+Provided marginal incentives are aligned, we show the existence of an IC-PM or IC-MP random posterior except in the special case where the sender's ranking over actions is identical to the receiver's ranking in one of the states.
+We provide the complete proof in the Appendix.